gregoireternon/StartupHookSample/README.md

 leek is a vegetable
 ```
 As you can see, iteration list all IVegetables, not only Turnip; it list also IVegetable that are in StartupHookPJ, because its dll is referenced in DOTNET_STARTUP_HOOKS env variable.

+## Prerequisite
+dotnet 5 runtime (should work with former dotnet core framework)